tchiagoeisen/Credit_Card_Checker/Readme.md

 If the sum modulo 10 is 0 (if the sum divided by 10 has a remainder of 0) then the number is valid, otherwise, it’s invalid.

 ## Credits
 This was a project from CodeCademy.
-I used the the terminal and console.log() statements to check the functions.